Yogoda/ZoneLoadingSystem/README.md

 ## Add a new zone

+- Create a zone, save it as a separate scene.
-- Create a new node with your zone name under `World/ZoneLoader`
+- Create a new node under `World/ZoneLoader`, name it with your zone name.
-- Create a new Area (or Area2D) node
-- Set the collision layer and mask to `zone_triggers`
-- Attach the script `zone_trigger.gd` to the area
+- Attach the script `zone.gd` to the node
 - Set the zone path in the inspector
 - Click the checkbox "Preview" to make the zone visible
 - Move the zone node where you want it to be relative to the other zones
+- Add a new Area (or Area2D) node as child, name it `ZoneTrigger`
+- Set the collision layer and mask to `zone_triggers`
 - Add one or more collision shapes that encompasses the zone, the zone will be loaded when the player enters this area

 Done.
-Now the zone will be automatically loaded and instanced, and attached to the tree when the player enters the area.
+Now the zone will be loaded, instanced and attached to the tree automatically by the system.

 ## How does it work ?